OSSA Specification

 Agent Identification

-- agent.name: Human-readable name
+- metadata.name: Human-readable name

-- agent.version: Semantic version (e.g., "1.0.0")
+- metadata.version: Semantic version (e.g., "1.2.0")

 Agent Capabilities

-- agent.capabilities: Array of capability names
+- spec.capabilities: Array of capability names

 Agent Configuration

-- agent.modelConfig: LLM provider and model configuration
+- spec.llm: LLM provider and model configuration with env var substitution

 Complete Schema Documentation